s-earnest/resume/index.md

 <!-- ## Key Skills <i class="fas fa-briefcase"></i>  -->

+<br>— For over 5 years, I've been creating things on the web.
+I specialize in documenting my struggles with behavioral analysis, working with HTML/CSS, and designing personal workflows to become more efficient at work.
+I cut my teeth on poorly crafted HTML hosted within organizations.
+After graduating from school, I traveled around Europe and worked for local independent businesses.
-<br>— I delivered exceptional service by promptly addressing customer inquiries and resolving issues, resulting in a 95% customer satisfaction rating.
+<br>— I like to deliver exceptional service by promptly addressing customer inquiries and resolving issues, resulting in a 86% customer satisfaction rating.
 (B2B)
 <br>— I developed and maintained comprehensive knowledge of company products and services to provide accurate and helpful information to customers.
 (B2C & B2B)
 <br>— I conducted in-depth analysis of customer behavior data to segment audiences and personalize communication strategies and client satisfaction.
 (B2C)
 <br>— I am currently applying statistical methods to measure the impact of customer success initiatives, demonstrating a clear correlation between increased support interactions and improved client retention rates.